-As described elsewhere (Davis et al. 2014), our software analyzes the raw data from the pen, automatically classifying strokes as part of the clock face circle, hands, numbers, etc.
+As described elsewhere (Davis et al, 2014), our software analyzes the raw data from the pen, automatically classifying strokes as part of the clock face circle, hands, numbers, etc. It also permits assistance from the user, needed in difficult cases (e.g., for clocks by more impaired subjects).
+Figure 5 shows a screenshot of the system after the strokes in a clock have been classified, showing the starting point for the work reported here.

-Fig. 5 Example classified command clock from Fig. 4b.
+Fig. 5: Example classified command clock from Figure 4b.
 An ellipse is fit to the clockface, with the major and minor axis shown; bounding boxes are drawn around each digit; arrows show the overall direction of the hands; the lines on digits 5, 10, and 12 show hooklets, with "x"s indicating the start of the next stroke after each hooklet.
-The system adds the colored overlays as a way of making stroke classification visually obvious
+The system adds the colored overlays as a way of making stroke classification visually obvious.